themost-framework/mssql/README.md

 If you are intended to use MSSQL data adapter as the default database adapter set the property "default" to true.

 ## Development
-`themost-mssql` is a sub-module of [themost-adapters](https://github.com/themost-framework/themost-adapters)
+`themost-mssql` is a sub-module of [ Most Web Framework data adapters project](https://github.com/themost-framework/themost-adapters)

 So, checkout parent project

     git checkout (https://github.com/themost-framework/themost-adapters.git

-and start developing new features and proposals.